 About Fitbit, Inc.

 Fitbit is counting on you to step up and step out to get in shape.
 The company's wrist-worn fitness tracking devices are some of the most popular in the emerging fitness market.
-Its line of devices track steps, calories burned, and duration of activity.
-Other measurements taken by the spectrum of Fitbit devices include sleep duration and quality, heart rate, and distance and route.
+Its line of devices track daily steps, calories burned, active minutes, and display real-time feedback.
+Other measurements taken by the spectrum of Fitbit devices include floors climbed, sleep duration and quality, heart rate, and speed, distance and route.
 All Fitbit devices sync with computers and some sync with apps on mobile devices to show trends and achievements and access motivational tools such as coaching and guidance, or connections to our community.
-More than 39,000 stores carry Fitbits including Best Buy, Target, Costco, Macy's, Kohl's, Walmart, Dick's Sporting Goods, as does Amazon.com.
+More than 39,000 stores carry Fitbits including Best Buy, Target, Costco, Macy's, Kohl's, Walmart, Dick's Sporting Goods, REI and Verizon, as does Amazon.com.
 The company also sells devices directly to consumers and through corporate wellness programs.
 Most of Fitbit's revenue is from the US.
 In late 2019 Fitbit agreed to be acquired by Google for about $2.1 billion.

-While Fitbit develops the sensors, algorithms, and software for its products, the devices are made by contract manufacturers, mainly Flextronics.
+While Fitbit develops the devices, sensors, algorithms, firmware and and online dashboard and mobile apps.
 Fitbit devices range in price from about $70 for the entry level Fitbit Inspire up to $250 for the Fitbit Ionic, which has the features of a GPS watch, heart-rate tracker, activity tracker, and smartwatch.
 The company updates its products through wireless connections.
-Fitbit also sells a WiFi-enabled scale, called Aria, that tracks weight, body fat percentage, and body mass index.
+Fitbit also sells a WiFi-enabled scale, called Aria that tracks weight, body fat percentage, and body mass index.

 The company offers premium services, for which customers pay extra.
-They include virtual coaching through customized guidance and coaching, customized programs, advanced sleep features, and interactive video-based exercise on mobile devices and computers.
+They include personalized insights, virtual coaching through customized guidance and coaching, customized programs, advanced sleep features, and interactive video-based exercise experiences on mobile devices and computers.
 The company's open application programming interface (API) allows third-party developers to create health and fitness apps for Fitbit's platform.

-Fitbit relies on the US for about 60% of its sales, with about 25% from the Europe, Africa, and Middle East region, and 10% each from the Asia/Pacific region and the Americas excluding the US.
+Fitbit relies on the US for more than 55% of its sales, with over 25% from the Europe, Africa, and Middle East region, almost 10% from the Asia/Pacific region and above 5% the Americas excluding the US.